 Higher doses of sodium significantly increase the risk of mortality!
 Unfortunately, we consume more sodium than the recommended daily intake.
 According to a 2019 study, people consume about 3,200 mg of sodium a day!
 So, we need to lower the consumption of sodium to be healthy and lose weight.

 Moreover, salt may lead to overeating.
 It makes food taste better.
 So, we consume more calories than we actually need.
-Furthermore, salt makes us prefer foods high in fat and calories, such as fast food.
+Too much salt makes us prefer unhealthy, fattening food, such as fast food.